Skip to Content

 We’ve begun to make nighttime ghost tours a regular thing we do when we visit U.S. cities.
 They usually take place in the oldest part of town.
-They mix history with apocrypha and tall tales, making them an informative and entertaining way too see a new place
+They mix history with apocrypha and tall tales, making them an informative and entertaining way to get to know a place.
+The challenge has been making sure we choose kid-friendly ghost tours, especially when Teen Traveler was younger.

-Some are led by people with lanterns, some by people in period costume (who might also be carrying lanterns) and some have ghosts pop up during the tour to tell their own stories.
-In general we prefer walking ghost tours to the ones on trolleys.
-We appreciate when the tour ends near some place that’s good for some late-night refreshment.
+In general, we prefer walking ghost tours to the ones on trolleys.
+We get a better feel for the city.
+And it’s nice when the tour ends near some place that’s good for a late-night snack.
 If that place has its own ghost story, so much the better.

-Here are some of my favorites along with a few that my fellow travel writers highly recommend.
+Here are some of my favorite kid-friendly ghost tours around the U.S., along with a few that my fellow travel writers highly recommend.
+I hope you find one near you.
+Or one that might be worth planning a weekend around.

 New Orleans’ French Quarter Fiends

-New Orleans, Louisiana is widely considered to be among the most haunted places in the USA, with a dark, twisted history dating back to the earliest days of slavery.
-From voodoo, colonial occupation, and the Civil War to pirates and an “anything goes” attitude towards excessive behavior, the city of New Orleans is filled with haunting stories of murder, tragedy, sinners and saints.
+New Orleans, LA, is widely considered to be among the most haunted places in the USA, with a dark, twisted history dating back to the earliest days of slavery.
+From voodoo, colonial occupation, and the Civil War to pirates and an “anything goes” attitude towards excessive behavior, a NOLA ghost tour has its choice of haunting stories of murder, tragedy, sinners and saints.

 Taking a nighttime walking New Orleans ghost tour with Haunted History Tours is a great way to hear these macabre stories, which have inspired films and TV shows.
 Local guides lead small groups through the French Quarter (also known as the Vieux Carré), the oldest neighborhood in New Orleans, bringing its most chilling and horrific tales to life.